Dorchester Bridge (Quebec): History

-The Dorchester Bridge is a bridge in Quebec City which was built by Asa Porter and opened on 24 September 1789.
-The bridge was named after Guy Carleton, 1st Baron Dorchester and was the first permanent bridge in Quebec City.
+The first bridge was built by Asa Porter and opened on 24 September 1789.
+The bridge was named after Guy Carleton, 1st Baron Dorchester, and was the first permanent bridge in Quebec City.
 The bridge crossed the Saint-Charles River near its mouth, connecting to Craig Street.

-In 1822 the bridge was rebuilt and moved slightly to the west.
+In 1822, the bridge was rebuilt slightly to the west of the original bridge.
 The new structure was built by Anthony Hedley Anderson and his partner, a Mr. Smith, and was operated as a toll bridge.
 The long wooden structure included a drawbridge to allow ships to pass.